With estate agents acting primarily for sellers and land owners, buyers get poor advice or representation all too often.

 Even though they are the ones raising (and usually borrowing) the money for each transaction, they are often the last ones to be told how things are progressing, especially where chains of other sales are involved.
 A lot of patching up of interlinked chains is frequently going on behind the scenes which is not necessarily to the advantage of buyers further down the chain.

-This is inefficient and unproductive and needs to change so that the various local housing markets across England and Wales can begin to function more like perfect marketplaces; as they truly should.
+This is inefficient and ought to changed so that the various local housing markets across England and Wales can begin to function more like perfect marketplaces; as they should.

 House prices are now returning to all time highs, but they are also increasing beyond average couples’ annual earning capacities for borrowing requirements.
 This is a big problem.
 It’s vital that a more holistic approach is offered to everyone embarking on a house move, especially if it’s a first-time purchase.